betterscientificsoftware/bssw.io/Articles/Blog/RseStoriesPodcast.md

 you think you are expected to be.
 I know that these hard working engineers, dreamers, and advocates are out there, and this is what I find so inspiring and compells me to continue the podcast.

+### What I've learned from RSE Stories

+Along with hugely expanding my understanding of what an RSE is, I've learned a lot of technical and social tidbits by way of working on the RSE Stories podcast.
+I'd like to share them quickly here:

+ - Being social can produce anxiety, but I've learned that if I regularly expose myself to recording, it actually gets easier and I enjoy it.
+Introverts of the world, listen up!
+Adding a routine that puts you slightly out of your comfort zone can have unexpected positive benefits for this reason.
+ - It's good to know a few things about the person in advance so that you are ready to ask questions.
+Some people can very fluidly speak about their work, while others will only provide short answers, making your ability to ask good questions hugely important.
+ - Every endeavour takes time.
+You have to make time for the things that you care about.
+This podcast falls into that bin for me, and hopefully in time others might be interested to help and record episodes.
+ - Software wise, you don't need much more than [Audacity](https://www.audacityteam.org/) and a [episode feed](https://github.com/USRSE/rse-stories/blob/master/pages/episodes.rss) to give your podcast life.
+ - Technology wise, it's best for both to record in a quiet, and small room, with minimally a headset with mic.

 If you are interested in being featured on RSE Stories, you can read more information about the podcast and express interest [here](https://us-rse.org/rse-stories/about/).
 What are you waiting for, let's share your story!

 ### Author bio